CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling-BAND/README.md

 By the end of this session, you will:

-- Have a basic understanding of Python for data exploration.
+- Develop a basic understanding of Python for data exploration.
-- Know how to install Data Science packages using conda environments.
-- Be able to use VS Code to run and create Jupyter Notebooks.
-- Learn how to store and share your environment via `.yml` files.
-- Know how to load `.csv` files into Python.
+- Learn how to load `.csv` files into Python.
 - Understand how to concatenate (combine) data tables.
-- Be able to export data tables into `.csv` files or Excel sheets.
+- Gain the ability to export data tables into `.csv` files or Excel sheets.
-- Know how to create basic plots, such as scatter plots, bar charts, and violin plots.
+- Be able to create basic plots, such as scatter plots, bar charts, and violin plots.
+- Perform basic data analysis and statistical tests.

+### Extra information for self-study:
+- Learn how to install Data Science packages using conda environments.
+- Use VS Code to run and create Jupyter Notebooks.
+- Understand how to store and share your environment via `.yml` files.

 ## Prerequisites